Wu Zetian

-Wu developed a network of spies to build a strong intelligence system in the court and throughout the empire, delivering daily reports on current affairs of the empire or opposition to the central state.
-She also played a key role in reforming the imperial examination system and encouraging capable officials to work in governance to maintain a peaceful and well-governed state.
-Effectively, these reforms improved her nation's bureaucracy by placing competence, rather than family connection, at the centre of the civil service.
-Wu also had a monumental impact upon the statuary of the Longmen Grottoes and the "Wordless Stele" at the Qianling Mausoleum, as well as the construction of some major buildings and bronze castings that no longer survive.
-Besides her career as a political leader, Wu also had an active family life.
-She was a mother of four sons, three of whom also carried the title of emperor, although one held that title only as a posthumous honor.
-One of her grandsons became the renowned Emperor Xuanzong of Tang.
+Empress Wu played a key role in reforming the imperial examination system and encouraging capable officials to work in governance to maintain a peaceful and well-governed state.
+Effectively, these reforms improved the nation's bureaucracy by ensuring that competence, rather than family connections, became a key feature of the civil service.
+She also had an important impact upon the statuary of the Longmen Grottoes and the "Wordless Stele" at the Qian Mausoleum, as well as the construction of some major buildings and bronze castings that no longer survive.
+Besides her career as a political leader, Empress Wu also had an active family life.
+She was a mother of four sons, three of whom carried the title of emperor, although one held that title only as a posthumous honor.
+One of her grandsons became the controversial Emperor Xuanzong, whose reign marked the turning point of the Tang dynasty into sharp decline.